microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-container-service-use-maven-plugin.md

-# Deploy to Azure Container Service use maven plugin
+# Deploy to Azure Container Service use Fabric8 Maven Plugin

-This document shows how to deploy this todo app java project to kubernetes cluster using maven plugin.
+This document shows how to deploy this todo app java project to Kubernetes cluster using Maven plugin.
-It firstly uses spotify maven plugin to builds a docker image and push the image to a private Azure Container Registry.
+It firstly uses Spotify Docker Maven Plugin to builds a docker image and push the image to a private Azure Container Registry.
-Then, it uses fabric8 maven plugin to generate kubernetes resource yaml file and apply the yaml file to your cluster.
+Then, it uses Fabric8 Maven Plugin to generate Kubernetes resource yaml file and apply the yaml file to your cluster.

 ## Create Azure services

-You can create the Azure Container Service using azure-cli ([install azure-cli 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)).
+You can create the Azure Services using azure-cli ([install azure-cli 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)).

 ### Create Azure Container Service